Mayson-Aljassim/recipes2/peasoup.md

 # instrustions
 # potato
 # spring onions
+# Instruction
+- boil some water
-# put the peas in a pan
+- put the peas in a pan